| Licensees : |

 Court 26th September 1898 regarding a drunk and disorderly charge.

-He is described as licensee of the Ship at Castle Acre.
+He was described as licensee of the Ship at Castle Acre.

 Licence not renewed 1st February 1965